borrokk/Plant_disease_detection/README.md

 The network is capable of recognizing potential diseases using features in leaf images.
 This could in turn be distributed over the world to diagnose plant diseases using a simple web application.

+# Note
+1) networks -> DL networks used in this project
+2) image_p -> image preprocessing
+3) suitable for google colab implementation